MicrosoftDocs/security/compass/incident-response-process.md

    Persistent attackers will frequently return for their objective (data/systems) in a future attack.

 Here are some useful tips:

-- Don’t upload files to online scanners

-   Many adversaries monitor instance count on services like VirusTotal for discovery of targeted malware.

 - Don’t make modifications